reactiflux/reactiflux.com/pages/transcripts/jeroen-ransijn.md

 ---

-**Q:** Our team is currently trying to build a component library and we are using Storybook as means of prototyping and using it as a static website to sell the idea of a living documentation/reference.
+<a name="team-currently-trying-build-component" href="#team-currently-trying-build-component">#</a> **Q:** Our team is currently trying to build a component library and we are using Storybook as means of prototyping and using it as a static website to sell the idea of a living documentation/reference.
 Which tools or strategies did you use to get people onboard besides "hijacking a project"? – wilder

 **A:** Honestly, I can't say it any better than [Matt Bond who build design systems](https://medium.com/asana-design/the-key-lessons-i-learned-creating-a-popular-design-system-d078c817b4dd) at Atlassian and Dropbox.